MattisLind/SPACEWAR/README.md

 * Accleration and GND
 * Angle and GND.

 The fire button is connected to short circuit the acceleration potentiometer to the 5V supply.
+It is importtant to use a joystick typ that is not full range.
+The M1 model goes from 1.8k to 3.6k.
+Thus short-circuiting the viper to 5V when at the lowest position of the viper in the joystick is not a problem.
+The Model M1 linked to above is this non-full range type.
+However if you choose model M2 you get into trouble.
+So be careful when selecting the joystick.

 ## Cable harness